Background pattern

 • Dizziness (may lead to falls), headache, dry mouth.

-• Sensation of drowsiness (which may disappear over time as you continue to take quetiapine), (may lead to falls).
+• Feeling of drowsiness (which may disappear over time, as you continue taking quetiapine), (may lead to falls).

-• Withdrawal symptoms (symptoms that occur when you stop taking quetiapine), which include insomnia, nausea, headache, diarrhea, vomiting, dizziness, and irritability.
-A gradual withdrawal over a period of at least 1 to 2 weeks is recommended.
+• Withdrawal symptoms (symptoms that occur when you stop taking quetiapine), which include inability to sleep (insomnia), feeling nauseous, headache, diarrhea, vomiting, dizziness, and irritability.
+A gradual withdrawal over a period of at least 1 to 2 weeks is advised.

 • Weight gain.

 • Abnormal muscle movements.
-These include difficulty initiating muscle movements, tremor, feeling restless or muscle stiffness without pain.
+These include difficulty initiating muscle movements, tremors, feeling of restlessness or muscle stiffness without pain.

 • Changes in the amount of certain fats (triglycerides and total cholesterol).